jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_10_stream_analytics.md

     ![The query above has been inserted into the Query window.](images/stream-analytics-query.png 'Query window')

-    The query averages the engine temperature and speed over a two second duration.
    The query aggregates the average engine temperature and speed of all vehicles over the past two minutes, using **TumblingWindow(Duration(minute, 2))**, and outputs these fields to the **synapse** output.

 15. Select **Save query** in the top toolbar when you are finished updating the query.